 AW had applied to the Martin Lewis fund, but not heard back yet.

-3. Liz Duncan is till on sick leave following her car accident (started 26.2.20 and will finish 15.5.20 – 12 weeks).
-She has asked about using holidays up ( has 3 weeks due) as she may be better off doing this.
-LM to ask VAL about furloughing Liz.
-LM to also ask if Liz needs more sick leave or ready to return to work.
-DJC/DJK have standard letters for furloughing.
-If furloughed it will mean she gets more income than on sick leave.
+3.

 4. Shopping – Morrisons are launching click & collect (Mon 20th April) but not deliveries to Acharacle.
 Can be picked up by ACC in hospital car or Reuse van.

 5. Accounts – Nearly ready to be sent to Clements.
 LM has still some items to check and add onto spreadsheets.
-DJK to do petty cash analysis once LM has put in information.
+DK to do petty cash analysis once LM has put in information.
 BD to check Highland Council Reuse payments on Monday on spreadsheet.

 BD said she had overlooked the Companies House Confirmation statement, but will do it asap.